 It may be surprising for a visitor to discover a house of shiva well stocked with food, drinks and cakes.
 The week of shiva is not only about remembering and honoring the dead, but is also intended to sustain and celebrate the on-going cycle of life.
 Mourners are not expected to play host for their guests; therefore, visitors often bring substantial meals and food for the family and guests alike.
 In fact, the first meal upon returning from the cemetery is called in Hebrew the seudat ha’vra’ah, which means, “the meal of healing.”
 While most mourners may not feel like cooking or eating, it is the responsibility of the community to ensure their physical well-being and make sure there is enough food on-hand for both mourners and well-wishers.

-What to Do in a House of Shiva
+What to Send or Bring to a Shiva

 If you plan to pay a shiva call, arrange to bring some food to the home instead of flowers (see below).
 If the family observes the traditional laws of keeping kosher, inquire as to where you might be able to purchase some prepared and packaged kosher bakery items.